Shortbread Cookies are a must and these Lemon Shortbread are the perfect Lemon Lovers melt in your mouth Cookie. Delicious not just at Holiday Time!

 - Lemon juice

 - Cream or milk

 Powdered sugar will help keep the cookies soft for longer and it helps to keep the cookies from spreading while baking.

 How to make Lemon Shortbread Cookies

-In a large bowl using a wooden spoon mix together the softened butter, powdered sugar and zest until well combined.
-Then add the sifted flour a little at a time, stirring between additions.
+In a large bowl with a wooden spoon mix together the butter, sugar and zest.
+Add the sifted flour mixture a little at a time, stirring between additions.
 Once the dough starts to come together move to a flat surface and knead into a compact ball.

 How to Measure Flour

-As the cookies are baking, the chilled fat in the dough will take longer to melt than room temperature dough fat.
+As the cookies are baking, the chilled fat in the dough will take longer to melt then room temperature dough fat.
 Therefore the cookies will spread less.

 How to make the Perfect Shortbread Base for Bar Cookies

 There are some delicious Bar Cookies that call for a simple Shortbread Base such as Lemon Cheese Cake Bars or my personal favourites Coconut Jam Squares.
 All you need are three ingredients, butter, sugar and flour to make the perfect Shortbread base for a Bar Cookie.